wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-clarity/includes/deploy-sample-website.md

 In this task, you’ll open the provided website code and inspect its CSS and HTML code.
 Additionally, you’ll find where the **<HEAD\></HEAD\>** and the **<HEADER\></HEADER\>** blocks of the HTML code are stored.

-1. Download the code for the sample Fabrikam Application website from the GitHub location that was provided in the previous prerequisites section.
+1. Download the code for the sample [Fabrikam Application website](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/raw/master/retail-cloud/MC4R-Clarity.zip).

 1. Create a directory called **MC4R-Clarity** under your **C:\\** drive and then extract the project zip file to that path.
 The following folder structure should display when you expand the folder in your File Explorer navigation pane tree view.